 On a recent visit to the dermatologist, I pointed out a few brown spots on my cheek that looked almost like a cluster of large freckles.
 The doctor said that these were “age spots” and to remember to apply sunscreen daily, even in the winter months.

-We expect that as we get older, the skin on our faces would have more lines, more wrinkles, and start to sag.
+We expect that as we get older, the skin on our faces will have more lines, more wrinkles, and start to sag.
 But these spots can be trickier than that.

 What Are Age Spots?